jfecher/ante-website/content/blog/effects_ownership_and_borrowing.md

 ```

 So theoretically no boxing is needed for recursion alone.
-Unfortunately, boxing can quickly become required when using a handler
+The performance characteristics here look quite different - but that is
+because in Ante they're largely determined by the handler that is used
+rather than the callsite of the effect.
+If we use a different handler
-that does not call `resume` in a tail position.
-Consider:
+which does not resume in a tail position, boxing will be required.
+For example:

 ```ante
 handle recursive ()